jmattgiroux/cs246-java-2/README.md

 Program Description:

-A program that changes the capitalization of the user's input file or input string.
+A program that changes the capitalization of the user's input string.
-It is to display the capitalization and prompt the user on whether to export it as a file.
+It is to then display the capitalization.

 The purpose of creating this program is to gain familiarity with the following programming elements within Java: